Polynomial Siegel disks are typically Jordan domains

 It remains to show the existence of the cones and the subsequence $n_j$ satisfying the conditions in the last paragraph.
-The argument is similar with the one used in \cite{Zh3}.
 For each open arc $I \subset \Bbb T$, consider the space Let $d_{\Omega_I}(\cdot,\cdot)$ denote the hyperbolic distance in $\Omega_I$ and for $d_0 > 0$, let

-As in Lemma~\ref{hn-ps}, when $I$ is small, $\Omega_{d_0}(I)$ is like the hyperbolic neighborhood in the slit plane, that is, it is almost like the domain bounded two arcs of Euclidean circles which are symmetric about each other and such that the four exterior angles formed by the two arcs and $\Bbb T$ are all equal to $\sigma$ with $d = \ln \cot (\sigma/4)$.
-Since we are interested only in the dynamics in the outside of $\Delta$, let us use $H_{d_0}(I)$ to denote the part of $\Omega_{d_0}(I)$ which belongs to the outside of the $\Delta$, that is
+As in Lemma~\ref{hn-ps}, when $I$ is small, $\Omega_{d_0}(I)$ is like the hyperbolic neighborhood in the slit plane, that is, it is almost like the domain bounded two arcs of Euclidean circles which are symmetric about each other and such that the four exterior angles formed by the two arcs and $\Bbb T$ are all equal to $\sigma$ with $d_0 = \ln \cot (\sigma/4)$.
+Define